If you like urban travel with a bit of urban nature and a very relaxed atmosphere, Zagreb has a lot to offer.

 The murals around the city, both downtown and in the Upper Town are particularly impressive.

-There’s also a unique project of painted water pumps all over the city.
+There’s also a unique project of painted water pumps all over the city that you may spot as you walk around.

-When I realised that I might be missing out on some cool pieces, I decided to take the Zagrebee Street Art Tour and have a local guide show me around.
+When I realised that I might be missing out on some cool pieces of art, I decided to take the Zagrebee Street Art Tour and have a local guide show me around.

 Zagreb is a very green city.
 I admire all the parks and gardens you see everywhere you go.